-Equations (13) and (14) show that the present theory reduces to that proposed by Defina and Susin (2003), that applies when critical flow conditions establishes at the obstacle or, equivalently, when downstream subcritical flow does not affect the flow through the obstacle.
+Eqs.
+(13) and (14) show that the present theory reduces to that proposed by Defina and Susin (2003), that applies when critical flow conditions establishes at the obstacle or, equivalently, when downstream subcritical flow does not affect the flow through the obstacle.

-Momentum approach
+Momentum Approach

 Within the assumption that both upstream and downstream flow have enough energy to pass the obstacle without undergoing transition, the existence of a double solution domain can also be inferred by approaching the problem in terms of momentum, M, rather than specific energy balance equation.
-Applying the momentum equation between section $C_u$ and section $C_d$ yields when considering the supercritical flow, and when considering the subcritical flow through the obstacle; $S_u$ and $S_d$ are the resistances opposed by the obstruction when it is approached by supercritical or subcritical flow, respectively.
-In order that supercritical flow can establish downstream of the obstacle, the following constraint must be satisfied
+Applying the momentum equation between section C_u and section C_d yields when considering the supercritical flow, and when considering the subcritical flow through the obstacle; S_u and S_d = resistances opposed by the obstruction when it is approached by supercritical or subcritical flow, respectively.
+So that supercritical flow can establish downstream from the obstacle, the following constraint must be satisfied:

-$$M_u - S_u = M{Rd},\tag{15}$$
+$$M_u - S_u = M{Rd} \tag{15}$$

-$$\overline{M}{Su} - S_d = M_d \tag{16}$$
+$$M{Su} - S_d = M_d \tag{16}$$